isuru-c/LeakHawk/README.md

 ### Prerequisites

-We need to start apache kafka server before getting started with api.LeakHawk.
+We need to start apache kafka server before getting started with LeakHawk.
 ```
 * Download Apache Kafka (With zookeeper)